 Deneuve is incredibly beautiful here, of course, but she also brings a very subtle, lived-in quality to her performance.
 This is someone, we very quickly realize, whose inner life has, until now, been much more active than her outer life, but now the two are starting to seep into each other in ways she can’t control.
 She was 24 years old at the time of this movie, and has been working ever since.
 She is now considered one of the great stars of European cinema.
 It is difficult to think of any actress in the English-speaking world who could remotely have pulled off this part nearly as well, perhaps because the English-speaking world just wasn’t making movies like this in 1967.
 Jean Seberg springs to my mind, perhaps because, though an American, she was working primarily in French movies around this time and so it’s easier to imagine her in a part like this.

 The reason Belle de Jour continues to endure as a classic in its own right is not because it is about sex, but perhaps because it is not.
 It is instead about the way people think about sex, in all its messiness.
-More revolutionarily, it is about the inner fantasy life of a female protagonist, and not one who receives so dire comeuppance at the end or who learns the fatal error of her ways.
+More revolutionarily, it is about the inner fantasy life of a female protagonist, and not one who receives some dire comeuppance at the end or who learns the fatal error of her ways.
 There may have been some American movies at this time (and shortly thereafter) treating sexuality frankly, but they still viewed it as a subject of shame.
 To Buñuel, it cannot be shameful, because it’s not something we have any control over.
 To paraphrase another Ebert observation, his characters often acted like they had choices, but what Buñuel finds fascinating about them is that they do not.
 They are programmed in ways that don’t make sense to act in ways they can’t help.
 If Séverine had any choice in the matter, she would stay home in her separate bed smiling beatifically at her doctor husband, having occasional missionary-style sex.
 But instead she finds herself in a brothel bedroom as a thuggish, uncouth young man (Pierre Clémenti) takes off his belt.
 She realizes that his front teeth are all silver, and he says he lost them in a fight.
 She hurriedly blurts out that, for him, there is no charge.
 She seems to have even surprised herself.